HEROAndSIBTree/HEROFramework/README.md

 Due to the storage limitation, the dataset is shared through the Google Drive.
 Please get access from the following linking: https://drive.google.com/open?id=1mhDTHIO-OxhW1jSd18LwloOtX4msSn-F&usp=drive_fs.

-We feel sorry that only graphfiles with origin ID are contained in the above link corrently, since we are troubled by the poor uploading speed.
+We feel sorry that only graphfiles with origin ID are contained in the above link currently, since we are troubled by the poor uploading speed.
+Our proposed HBGP ordering can be get by running the excutable '''./reorder'''.
 To get the competitor orderings, please turn to the following github repository (the corresponding paper has already be cited in our submission.): https://github.com/pkumod/GraphSetIntersection.